-What do you we mean by Bitcoin inflation rate?
+What is the Bitcoin inflation rate?

-So how is the Bitcoin inflation rate calculated?
+How is the Bitcoin inflation rate calculated?

 When the initial block rewards for miners was 50 BTC there were 7,200 new coins created daily.
 This fell to 3,600 new coins daily when the block reward fell to 25 BTC, and currently it is 1,800 new coins daily (based on 12.5 BTC).

-And from today until 16th May 2020 there will be a further 450,000 new Bitcoins created and added to the circulation supply.
+And from today until 11th May 2020 there will be approximately 450,000 new Bitcoins created and added to the circulation supply.

-On 16th May 2020, the block reward halves to 6.25, so that means there will be a further 105,000 Bitcoins created from the halving date to 10th September 2020 (one year from today).
+On 11th May 2020, the block reward halves to 6.25, so that means there will be a further 105,000 Bitcoins created from the halving date to 10th September 2020 (one year from today).

-That means that from today until 10th September 2020 there will be approximately 555,000 (450k+ 105K) new Bitcoins created.
+That means that from 10th September 2019 (today) until 10th September 2020 there will be approximately 555,000 (450k+ 105K) new Bitcoins created.